Ryanluoxu/Java-Interview-Question/README.md

 - For example, if we just want to run a Java program, JRE is enough.
 If we want to create a Java program, then we need JDK.

 #### 2. What is the basic flow of execution once you write a Java program ?
+- The program we write is Java Source Code.
+Once we write a source code, Java compiler will compile it to Java Byte Code.
+Then Class Loader verifies this Byte Code and passes to JVM where byte codes will be executed.
+- For example, we have a source code program called Hello.java.
+Compiler will compile it to Hello.class which is Byte Code.
+Then class loader will load it and verify it, and pass to JVM where Hello.class will be executed.

 #### 3. Why we need main() method ?
+- Main method is the entry point that Class Loader looks for.
+We need main method as starting point so that our program can start executing.

 #### 4. Why main() is static ?
+- For non static method, we need to create an object so that we can access the method.
+But Class Loader is not able to create an object and it has to access main method in the beginning of the program.
+So main method must be static so that Class Loader can access it without creating an object.

 #### 5. What do you mean by static ?
+- Static means the variables or methods are available at class level.
+We don’t have to create an instance of the class to access it.
+- For example, we have a public class called 'Company', and there are two methods which are static method showCompany and non-static method showCompanyAddress.
+So we can access showCompany directly.
+But we have to create an object of class Company to access showCompanyAddress.

 #### 6. What is Class ?
 Give me an example.
+- Class is something in general.
+It is to provide templates to create objects.
+This template can define variables and methods so that the member of this class can access those variables as state and methods as its behavior.
+- The purpose of writing class is to protect our data members which are attributes and methods.
+- For example, we have a class called 'Bank' which contains variable bankCode and method showBankCode.
+Then we create a member called DBS of this class so that DBS will have variable of bankCode and method of showBankCode.

 #### 7. What is Object ?
 Give me an example.
+- Object is a specified item.
+Like this book is an object.
+- Or we can say object is an instance of the class.
+To call non static method from a static method, object has to be created first.
+For example, we have a class called Customer, and Jason is the one of customer.
+So Jason is an object of this Customer class.

 #### 8. What statement we write to create object ?
+- We use 'new' operator to create an object.
+- Statement is : 'Class object = new Class();'.
+- For example, University NUS = new University();
+- Once we creates an object, it goes in Heap.
+And find the reference in Stack.
+Finally it will be cleared by GC.

 #### 9. What is OOPs ?

 #### 10. Is it possible to write more than one main() method in a class ?